 There is also the nuisance of getting food from a root cellar.
 Even if the root cellar is in your basement or right next to the house, you’ll have to put on shoes, go to the root cellar (possibly through cold snow), maybe climb down a ladder, and then lug the food back.
 Many root cellars have dirt or sand floors, so you risk tracking dirt into your home with each trip to the root cellar.

 I mention these downsides of root cellars because I don’t want to romanticize them.
 Modern refrigeration is a great thing and makes our lives much easier.
-There are huge benefits to moving towards an off-grid lifestyle by building a root cellar, but be realistic about how it will fit into your lifestyle.
+There are considerable benefits to moving towards an off-grid lifestyle by building a root cellar, but be realistic about how it will fit into your lifestyle.

 Alternatives